Pisgah National Forest: Recreation

 Pisgah National Forest is a popular place for many activities, such as hiking, backpacking, road biking, mountain biking, fishing, and rock climbing.
 Popular mountain biking trails include Sycamore Cove Trail, and Black Mountain Loop.
 Farlow Gap is an expert-level trail, and considered "one of the toughest mountain bike trails in Pisgah National Forest."

+Waterfalls

+These are some of the best waterfalls in Pisgah National Forest.
+While this is not an exhaustive list, these are some of the most popular among tourists and locals, based on beauty, accessibility, and hiking trail quality: